 What have studies shown?

+Response and seizure freedom rates increase over time with VNS therapy™.
 Approximately one third people have good improvement in seizure control with the number of seizures reducing by at least 50%, and one third of people experience a seizure reduction between 30 and 50%.
-People also report a reduction in seizure severity as well.
-Less than 5% of people become seizure free and up to 25% of people do not experience any positive effect of VNS at all (Seizure 2011).
+People also report a reduction in seizure severity and faster recovery from seizures as well.
+Less than 5% of people become seizure free.

 Long-term follow-up studies show seizure control improves over time and is maintained.